SpencerHulse/make-my-readme/README.md

 ## Description

 The project is meant to make it easy to create a professional README for any project.
+It uses node and inquirer.

 ## Table of Contents